Éire: Spelling Eire rather than Éire

 In 1938 the British government provided in the Eire (Confirmation of Agreements) Act 1938 that British legislation would henceforth refer to the Irish Free State as "Eire" (but not as "Ireland").
 This was altered by the Ireland Act 1949, where the English-law name of the state was changed to "Republic of Ireland".
 The 1938 Act was repealed in 1981, and in 1996 a British journalist described Eire as "now an oddity rarely used, an out-of-date reference".

 Within Ireland however, the spelling "Eire" was incorrect.
 When Irish language texts were printed in Gaelic type, both capital and lower-case letters were printed with diacritics (written accents).
-From the later 1940s, in conjunction with other reforms, printing switched to the same "Roman type" used for most other Latin alphabet languages.
+From the later 1940s, in conjunction with other reforms, printing switched to the same Latin alphabet used in English.
 There was some uncertainty about whether the síneadh fada (acute accent) should be written on upper-case letters.
 While it was preserved in all-Irish texts, it was often omitted when short fragments of Irish appeared alone or in English texts.
 Noel Davern asked in the Dáil in 1974 why Irish stamps had EIRE rather than ÉIRE.
 The reply from the Minister for Posts and Telegraphs was:

 Davern considered EIRE to be worse than a misspelling, because eire is a word in its own right, meaning "a burden, load or encumbrance".
 The minister stated, "The word on the stamp ... does not mean 'eire' and it is not understood to mean 'eire' by anybody except Davern."
 Stamps later used a Gaelic type with the accent preserved.

-English rarely uses diacritics for English words, and often omits them from written loanwords from any source language; the acute accent is often omitted when ÉIRE is written in English—in that context, the omission or expression is regarded by English speakers who do not speak Irish as a negligible variation, reflecting two accepted spellings without further implication, in the same way as Mexico and México are seen as being the same.
+English rarely uses diacritics for English words, and often omits them from written loanwords from any source language; the acute accent is often omitted when ÉIRE is written in English—in that context, the omission or expression is regarded by non-Irish people as a negligible variation, reflecting two accepted spellings without further implication, in the same way as Mexico and México are seen as being the same.
 But for an Irish-speaker the diacritic changes the pronunciation.